maartenzam/interactive-publication/src/pages/text-on-images.md

-One very specific aspect of data visualsastion is that it almost always mixes graphic elements with text.
+One very specific aspect of data visualisation is that it almost always mixes graphic elements with text.
 In many cases the graphics are published as <span class='internal-link'>[bitmap images](bitmap-images)</span> (JPG or PNG), and the text is “baked into the graphic”: the text characters are part of the image, and are not accessible.

 All accessibility guides advice against presenting readable text as images.
 There are multiple arguments for this negative advice: